MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-sdk/set-up-development-environment.md

 ms.custom: devx-track-js
 ---

-# Set up development environment to use Azure SDK for JavaScript credential
+# Set up development environment to use Azure SDK for JavaScript

 Once you have your [Azure subscription](https://azure.microsoft.com/free/), you need to know how to authenticate to the Azure platform to use the Azure SDKs for JavaScript.